 Kamini Vellodi’s research explores the intersections between modern and contemporary continental philosophy, the philosophy and historiography of art history, and sixteenth century painting in Italy.
 She specialises in the philosophy of Gilles Deleuze, and her recent publications have focused on the conceptual, methodological and critical implications of Deleuze and Guattari’s work, and its philosophical lineage, for the practice of art history.

 Her monograph, Tintoretto’s Difference.
-Deleuze, Diagrammatics and Art History, is forthcoming with Bloomsbury Academic in 2018.
+Deleuze, Diagrammatics and Art History, was published by Bloomsbury Academic in 2018.
 The book explores the philosophical problem of difference in art history.
 Bringing together philosophical, art historical, art theoretical and art historiographical analysis, it considers the implications of Deleuze's constructivism for the understanding of early modern art, and for the discipline of art history.
 The book invests Tintoretto’s practice in a critical study of art history's methods, concepts, modes of thought and major categories (such as time), and some of the fundamental dimensions of its scholarly practice: context, tradition, influence, and fact, setting out to articulate a new avenue for a philosophical art history.

 Kamini joined ECA in September 2016.
 Prior to this she lectured across departments of Art History, Visual Culture, Philosophy and Fine Art at Exeter University; Goldsmiths University of London; Kingston University, London and the University of Westminster.
 In recent years she has been visiting lecturer at Parsons School of Art, New York, Central Saint Martins School of Art and Design, and the Royal College of Art, London, and is an honorary lecturer at Exeter University.
 Kamini has a PhD in Philosophy from the Centre for Research in Modern European Philosophy, Middlesex University (completed under the supervision of Prof. Peter Osborne and Prof. Eric Alliez), and Postgraduate and Undergraduate degrees in Fine Art (Painting) from the Royal College of Art and Chelsea College of Art, London.